HeardLibrary/digital-scholarship/script/r/structures.md

 ## Lists

-A *list* is also a one-dimentional data structure, like a vector.
+A *list* is also a one-dimensional data structure, like a vector.
 However, the items in a list can be heterogeneous (different types of items).
 In the diagram above, we see that the values in the list consist of two strings (characters listed in quotes), one number (no quotes), and the vector `animal` that we created earlier (with its name given without quotes).

 I can create the list in the diagram using this command (assuming that I've already created the `animal` vector):